 What can make or break a customer’s decision to choose one retail store over another?
-The ease of parking is often a factor.
-But as the electric vehicle (EV) market continues to grow — according to a 2021 BloombergNEF report, globally there are now more than 12 million passenger EVs on the road — drivers’ decisions about where to shop will start to be based on whether a store offers EV charging.
+The ease of parking can be a factor.
+But as the electric vehicle market continues to grow, drivers’ decisions about where to shop will start to be based on whether a store offers EV charging.
 Because EV drivers tend to have higher incomes on average and are often loyal to places where they can charge, they can become a brand’s most valuable customers.
-With 74% of global new car sales predicted to be electric by 2040, it’s time for retail stores to get ready to accommodate EVs.
+With the majority of global new car sales expected to be electric by 2040, it’s time for retail stores to get ready to accommodate EVs.

 Here are five ways EV charging can help retailers boost sales.

 So what does EV charging do for retail stores besides let people plug in?
 Many people drive and park for their retail shopping trips—so many that the number of cars in parking lots is being used to predict market performance for retail companies.
 EV drivers obviously need to park, too, and they prefer to do it where they can charge.
 As EV market share keeps growing, EV charging will become a key investment for retailers that want to attract EV drivers.

 Charging not only attracts customers and keeps them around longer, but can also increase the amount of time and money they spend in a store.
 One major retailer found that shoppers spent about a dollar for every minute they were in the store.
 By adding EV charging, the retailer tripled time in store and, as a result, tripled customer spend.
 Now that’s a good deal.